-The bill HB513 Engrossed amends the Code of Alabama 1975 to enhance the collection and dissemination of biometric identifiers, particularly by law enforcement agencies.
+The proposed bill amends the Code of Alabama 1975 to enhance the collection and dissemination of biometric identifiers, particularly by law enforcement agencies.
 It establishes the Alabama Background Check Service and the Alabama Rap Back Program, allowing the Alabama Law Enforcement Agency (ALEA) to conduct background checks for noncriminal justice purposes, such as employment and licensing.
-Key provisions include the insertion of definitions for "biometric identifiers," "background check," and "noncriminal justice purpose," which clarify the law's scope.
-The bill also repeals Article 4 of Chapter 2 of Title 32, which previously governed criminal history information, and introduces penalties for the misuse of background check reports.
+The bill introduces new definitions for terms like "background check" and "noncriminal justice purpose," while also repealing Article 4 of Chapter 2 of Title 32, which pertains to criminal history information.
+Additionally, it allows ALEA to set fees for background checks and imposes penalties for misuse of background check reports.

 Engrossed: 41-9-590, 41-9-594, 41-9-625, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-650, 41-9-590, 41-9-594, 41-9-625, 41-9-650